Associate Professor of Human Development

 Licensed Psychologist, 1989

 Petra Hesse is an associate professor of human development.
-Trained in developmental and clinical psychology and international relations, she has been teaching courses on the human life cycle, emotional development, abnormal and counseling psychology, children and the media, and children's political socialization.
+Trained in developmental and clinical psychology and international relations, she has been teaching courses on the human life cycle, social-emotional development, abnormal and counseling psychology, children and the media, and children's political socialization.

 Her research interests are children's emotional development and emotional education, children's political socialization and political education, and children's media and media literacy education.